Non-resident legal entities pay tax on profits attributable to a PE (18%).

 - Benchmarking method (tax authority performs benchmarking study by collecting the respective ratios/indexes of other entities engaged in similar activities).

-Head office expenses related to a PE are considered for calculation of taxable income in Belarus and require confirmation of an independent foreign auditor.
+Head office expenses related to a PE are considered for calculation of taxable income in Belarus and require confirmation of an independent foreign auditor or a tax advisor.
 Splitting of expenses is highly recommended in the audited financial statements of the parent company (head office).

 Non-resident legal entities operating in Belarus through a PE are required to follow the filing and payment schedules established for Belarusian legal entities.